microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/diagnostics.md

 ---
 display: "Diagnostics"
-oneline: "Output compiler performance information after building"
+oneline: "Output compiler performance information after building."
 ---

 Used to output diagnostic information for debugging.
 This command is a subset of [`extendedDiagnostics`](#extendedDiagnostics) which are more user-facing results, and easier to interpret.